 Dakota is dedicated to offer products that are grounded on sustainable procurement values.
-All ou four factories offer garments manufactured from sustainably grown cotton which complies with the Better Cotton Initiative5 that stipulates responsible farming practices.
-Several of our factories also procure natural and synthetic fibres from organic and recycled sources, duly certified unde the Global Organic Textile Standard
+All our four factories offer garments manufactured from sustainably grown cotton which complies with the Better Cotton Initiative that stipulates responsible farming practices.
+Several of our factories also procure natural and synthetic fibres from organic and recycled sources, duly certified under the Global Organic Textile Standard

-6 (GOTS), Organic Content Standard 7 (OCS) and Global Recycled Standard8 (GRS).
-Third-party agencies verify our operations chain has transparent systems in place to trace the us of eco-friendly fibres.
+(GOTS), Organic Content Standard (OCS) and Global Recycled Standard (GRS).
+Third-party agencies verify our operations chain has transparent systems in place to trace the use of eco-friendly fibres.